-In the week ending 15 May 2021, there were early signs of an increase in the percentage of people testing positive among those aged 2 years to school Year 6, aged 35 to 49 years, and aged 70 years and over, although rates remain low.
-In the same week, the percentage of people testing positive has decreased for those aged 50 to 69 years.
-The trend was uncertain for those in school Year 7 to age 24 years, and those aged 25 to 34 years.
+In the week ending 29 May 2021, the percentage of people testing positive has increased in those aged 35 years and over and in school Year 7 to school Year 11.
+In the same week, the trend in the percentage testing positive is uncertain among those aged two years to school Year 6 and those in school Year 12 to aged 34 years.
 Because of lower positivity rates, caution should be taken in over-interpreting small movements in the latest trends.